Tsiri/RHEIA/docs/_build/html/_sources/optimization.rst.txt

 ~~~~~~~~~~~~~~~~~

 The string `case_name` corresponds to the name of the case.
-This name should be equal to the name of the folder that comprises the case, which situates in the folder that contains the cases :file:`CASES`.
+This name should be equal to the name of the folder that comprises the case, which situates in the folder that contains the cases (i.e. :file:`CASES`).
 To illustrate, if the optimization case is defined in :file:`CASES\\CASE_1`,
 the dictionary includes the following item::